ydb-platform/ydb/ydb/docs/en/core/deploy/manual/deploy-ydb-on-premises.md

 ## Create a system user and a group to run {{ ydb-short-name }} {#create-user}

-On each server that will be running {{ ydb-short-name }}, execute the commands below:
+On each server that will be running {{ ydb-short-name }}, execute the command below:

 ```bash
 sudo groupadd ydb
 sudo useradd ydb -g ydb
 ```

-To make sure the {{ ydb-short-name }} server has access to block disk devices, you need to add the process owner to the `disk` user group:
+To make sure that {{ ydb-short-name }} has access to block disks to run, you need to add the process owner to the `disk` group:

 ```bash
 sudo usermod -aG disk ydb